femtotrader/parameters-explorer/README.md

 # parameters-explorer

-Explore parameters of a model.a
+Explore parameters of a model.

 Usage see unit test.